 As is evident, a debt relief order can impact your life for a long time to come.
 That is why it is very important to determine whether it is the right option for you and you can comply with all the restrictions before you apply for one.

-You need to have minimal assets (worth less than £2000) to apply for a debt relief order in the UK.
+You need to have minimal assets (worth less than £2000) to apply for a debt relief order.
 An ‘asset’ is any possession of value that can be sold to raise money and repay a portion of your debts.

 Examples of assets include: